replicatedhq/reusable-workflows/README.md

 # reusable-workflows

 ## How to use (WIP)
-1. All shareable workflows must be created under `.github/workflows/`
+1. All reusable workflows must be created under `.github/workflows/`
     - Subdirectories are not supported.
 2. Naming convention is up for discussion, but current workflows are named as follows:
 ```